How to Care for an Indoor Olive Tree

 When should I plant an indoor olive tree?

-Early spring and summer are the best times to plant an indoor olive tree.
-Since olive trees need full sun and almost 6+ hours direct sunlight to survive, winter is not ideal.
+Early spring to early summer are the best times to plant an indoor olive tree, and you’ll want to find a sunny spot to place your indoor tree.
+Olive trees need full sun and almost 6+ hours direct sunlight to survive.
 The olive tree should be in front of an east or south-facing window.
-Humidity should be low โ the room should be dry.
+Humidity should be low – the room should be dry.
 Dawrf olive trees only grow as tall as 6 feet, so if you don’t have high ceilings or space for a 10′ tree, consider dwarf olive trees.

 What does an indoor olive tree need?

-Pruning the potted tree more than once a year may be necessary to keep the tree within its space constraints.
+Regular pruning may be necessary to keep the tree within its space constraints.
 Removing the growing tips will promote growth, removing branches will provide more space.
 Olive trees can be grown indoors, but can only last indoors for 8-9 years.
-It is not likely that olives will grow on an indoor olive tree.
+It is also not likely that edible fruit will grow on an indoor olive tree.

 Keep an eye out for sap-sucking insects!